colynw/AdventureSimProject/README.md

 nb-javac Impl[2.1]

- HIGHLY RECOMMENDED NET BEANS ZIP GUIDE on compiling;
+ HIGHLY RECOMMENDED NET BEANS ZIP GUIDE on compiling if operating system is windows os or mac os.
 # using net beans download the repository as a .zip extension
 # open netbeans and navigate to file on the toolbar select import project from zip
 # select adventuresimulator.java as the main class